-Pens, pencils, needles…sharp objects are commonplace in most homes, but only when you have a toddler to control that you realize just how dangerous these objects can be!
+Pens, pencils, needles, sharp objects are commonplace in most homes, but only when you have a toddler to control that you realize how dangerous these objects can be!

-Take a look around your home and make a note of all the sharp items that your toddler can reach.
-Now imagine your toddler picking it up and running down a hall, still not very steady on their feet.
+Take a look around your home and note all the sharp items that your toddler can reach.
+Imagine your toddler picking it up and running down a hall, still not very steady on their feet.
 Does your stomach turn?
 Mine does just thinking about it.

 Remove all sharp objects and place them high enough so they cannot be reached by Toddler’s hands.

-As I look around now, I can see sharp pencils and pens, along with a fork that somehow made it out of the cutlery drawer.
+As I look around now, I can see sharp pencils and pens and a fork that somehow made it out of the cutlery drawer.

 If you want to toddler-proof your home, somewhere near the top of the list should be moving all cleaning equipment, especially the Bleach!
 Each year, 25,000 Children attended the hospital after ingesting poison.

 One of the first things I did was move all items that I didn’t want my son to drink if he got a little thirsty.
-Drinking cleaning equipment will cause some serious health problems, so always be aware of where each item is at all times, and store them out of reach.
+Drinking cleaning equipment will cause serious health problems, so always be aware of where each item is and store them out of reach.

 I moved everything to a storage unit at head height (that’s my head, not my son’s).
 I do not want him to reach them, and now he cannot.

 It is second only to cleaning equipment.
 There is also another liquid that you do not want your toddler drinking.
-It will mostly make them poorly and because you do not want them to drink YOUR alcohol.
+It will primarily make them poorly because you do not want them to drink YOUR alcohol.

 Store alcoholic beverages well away from your toddler’s reach.
-Again, I suggest moving them high enough so they cannot reach.
+Again, I suggest moving them high enough so they cannot reach them.

-8,000 Children are injured each year as the result of a fall in the home.
+8,000 Children are injured each year due to a fall in the home.

 A bed guard is an important tool in your quest for toddler proofing your home.

 They are easy to install and easy to use.
-You can be sure that your toddler will not fall out with a bed guard in place.
+You can be sure that your toddler will not fall out with a bed guard.
 Plus, it means you get more quality sleep because it is one thing that you do not have to worry about!